IT Support

 What does a managed service provider actually do?

-An MSP takes on the day-to-day running of your IT so you do not have to.
-The specific services vary between providers, but most cover the core areas that small businesses rely on most.
+A managed service provider takes on the day-to-day running of your IT environment.
+While the exact services vary, most MSPs cover the areas that small businesses rely on most heavily.

 Why do UK small businesses use a managed service provider?